odpi/egeria/open-metadata-implementation/admin-services/docs/user/configuring-the-configuration-document-store.md

     }
 }
 ```

+**Note:** in order to use any connector other than the default, you need to also ensure that
+the Connector and its ConnectorProvider class are available to the server platform (ie. the
+jar file containing them is available in the `LOADER_PATH` location of the server platform).

 Alternatively, this connection uses the default encrypted JSON file store, but the files
 are stored in a different location (`/my-config/omag.server.{0}.config`).